Projects.

 Everywhere

-Sympara has developed a web-based app that helps community leaders identify, map and connect resources to solve problems.
+Sympara's web-based app helps religious and community leaders identify, map and connect resources to solve problems.
 Sign up for the free tool here.

 Aging for the Common Good